microsoft/fhir-proxy/docs/configuration.md

 It is also required for users to be linked to FHIR Participant roles/resources.
 Please see the [Linking Users in Participant Roles to FHIR Resources](https://github.com/microsoft/fhir-proxy/blob/main/docs/configuration.md#linking-users-in-participant-roles-to-fhir-resources) section in the Participant Access Filter Module above.

 ## Everything Patient Pre Processor
-This pre-processing module implements a limited `$everything` at the patient level.
+This pre-processing module implements a limited `$everything` at the Patient level.
 It returns the Patient and up to 5000 related resources for the Patient.
 Paging or other query parameters are not currently supported.

 <I>Notes:</br> This module is provided as a building block example.
 If used in production, the returned resource limitation of 5000 should be noted to end users.</br> This module should be executed after all requests modifying pre-processors since it will call the FHIR server and stop execution of other pre-processors.</I>